gnivil/Leaflet/README.md

 -----
 ## Bonus: More Data
 The USGS wants you to plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
 You will need to pull in a second data set and visualize it along side your original set of data.
-Data on tectonic plates can be found at [alt text](https://github.com/fraxen/tectonicplates).
+Data on tectonic plates can be found at [https://github.com/fraxen/tectonicplates](https://github.com/fraxen/tectonicplates).
 * Plot a second data set on our map.
 * Add a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.
 * Add layer controls to our map.